🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 • Drooling or pawing at the mouth

-• Dehydration — dry gums, sunken eyes, skin that does not spring back when pinched
+• Dehydration — dry gums, sunken eyes, skin slow to spring back when pinched

 At a Glance: Lily Poisoning in Cats